janko-js/variants_text_tree/README.md

 ---

-If the automatic works as intendend, the latest/min-variant-tree.txt should be automatically updated once per day.
+If the automatic works as intendend here on Github the latest/min-variant-tree.txt should be automatically updated once per day.

 ---